|COVID-19 (Coronavirus): Travel advice|

 Nationals of non-EEA (European Economic Area) countries require an employment permit or other worker permission in order to work in Ireland.
 Workers on fishing vessels are not currently an eligible category of worker for the purposes of employment permits.

-However, non-EEA workers may, subject to the issue of the appropriate permission from The Department of Justice and Equality (Irish Naturalisation and Immigration Service - INIS) under the Atypical Worker Permission for non-EEA Crew in the Irish fishing fleet, non EEA workers may work on certain Irish-registered fishing vessels.
+However, non-EEA workers may, subject to the issue of the appropriate permission from The Department of Justice (Irish Immigration Service) under the Atypical Worker Permission for non-EEA Crew in the Irish fishing fleet, non EEA workers may work on certain Irish-registered fishing vessels.
 The permission granted under this Sector specific Scheme only applies to fishing vessels of more than 15 metres in length overall which operate in the Polyvalent, Beamer and Specific segments of the Irish Fishing Fleet.
 Some 180 of the 2,000 vessels on the Irish Fishing Vessel Register currently come within this category.

 Applications for Permission under the Scheme